PER Project (PER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PER Project Historical Price

-According to the latest data gathered on PER Project live price page, the current price of PER Project is 0.00190881USD.
-The circulating supply of PER Project(PER) is 600.00M PER , giving it a market capitalization of $1.15M.
+According to the latest data gathered on PER Project live price page, the current price of PER Project is 0.00186914USD.
+The circulating supply of PER Project(PER) is 600.00M PER , giving it a market capitalization of $1.12M.

 The PER Project Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.